 The four GED tests

-In early 2016, the GED passing score was reduced from 150 down to 145 for each individual subtest.
-It appeared that the passing standard had been set too high when the new GED exam was implemented (2014).
+The GED passing score was reduced from 150 down to 145 for each individual subtest.
+It appeared that the passing standard had been set too high when the new GED exam was implemented.
 More information is found on this GED News page.
 Check GED in Ohio for qualification requirements, and see also this page that has links to all GED programs in America.